private-octopus/octoping/README.md

 # octoping

-A simplistic implementation of ping/response over UDP.
+A simplistic implementation of RTT measurements via ping/response over UDP.
 The client will send series of UDP packets to the specified destination.
 The server echoes these packets.
 The packets up to three 64 bit integers: